 This does not mean landlords may not document the fact rent is unpaid.
 The rent is still due.
 The right of landlords to demand the rent and enforce their rights as property owners is temporarily suspended throughout the State of Washington.

-Are landlords required to give tenants a break on rent during the crisis?
+Are landlords required to forgive rent during the crisis?

 Landlords are not required to change the requirement that rent be timely paid.
 The Governor and local jurisdictions are strongly encouraging landlords to offer payment plans to tenants who are unable to pay rent.
 There are a lot of people who are unable to work as a result of the Covid-19 crisis either because of illness, self-quarantine, layoffs, or business closures.
 It is recommended that the landlord and the tenant communicate about the situation to work out a payment plan.
 This may be a requirement for landlords seeking to evict tenants for non-payment of rent when that right is restored.

 The landlord may, for example, contact tenants before rent is due, or any time thereafter, and inquire if a payment plan is desired due to the Covid-19 crisis.
 If the tenant will acknowledge the rent is late and lay out a plan for when the rent will be paid going forward, it will help all parties: the tenant will have some relief from the impending bills and the landlord will know when it will be able to expect the income and budget accordingly.
 The key in any such discussion is to get a final understanding in writing.
 Even an e-mail or text message may be sufficient.